The Community in and around Providence

 Providence University College and Seminary is located approximately 50 km, or 30 minutes, south of Winnipeg in the community of Otterburne, Manitoba.
-We are located in the Red River Valley in the fertile agricultural belt of southeast Manitoba.
-The surrounding vicinity is quiet and pastoral offering an environment conducive to study and reflection.
+Read about some of the towns and cities around Providence, including church options:

 Otterburne and St. Pierre-Jolys

 Winnipeg is the capital city of Manitoba and has a population of 675,000 people.
 It is located close to the geographical centre of North America and is 50km from the Providence campus.
-There are two major rivers, the Red and the Assiniboine Rivers, which join in Winnipeg at a place known as The Forks, a mixed-use public space and one of the city's most popular attractions.
-Although Winnipeg can be very warm in the summer and very cold in the winter, it is rated as second in Canada for having the clearest skies year round.
+There are two major rivers, the Red and the Assiniboine Rivers, which join in Winnipeg at a place known as The Forks, a multicultural tourism attraction.
 Winnipeg is an important centre of commerce, industry, culture, finance, and government.
 The city is also home to several large festivals.
 The Winnipeg Fringe Theatre Festival is North America's second largest Fringe Festival, held every July.
 The Winnipeg International Writers Festival (THIN AIR) rivals similar festivals in Calgary and Vancouver.
 Other festivals include Folklorama, the Jazz Winnipeg Festival, the Winnipeg Folk Festival, the Winnipeg Music Festival, the Red River Exhibition, and Le Festival du Voyageur.
-Winnipeg has many churches, some of which are very large.
-Ethnic based churches can also be found in Winnipeg that serve specific communities from across Africa and Asia.
-For example many Korean students attending Providence attend Korean worship services in Winnipeg.

 10 College Crescent